mcdemarco/the-new-kitchen-cookbook/cookies/yeastHamantaschen.md

 [KitchenAid]: ../indices/kitchenAid.html

-# Raisin-Walnut Yeast Dough Hamantaschen
+# Raisin-Walnut Challahtaschen

 I'm not the biggest fan of hamantaschen, nor have I found the perfect recipe.
 (You can read about my travails at my [red bean hamantaschen](../cookies/redBeanHamantaschen.md) recipe.)
-But I am a fan of bread, so I decided to try [this yeast dough recipe from Jamie Geller](https://jamiegeller.com/recipes/yeast-dough-hamantaschen/), cut down to experimental size, with a side of [this filling from Sally Bernstein](https://sallybernstein.com/food/recipes/jewish/poppy-seed-hamantaschen.htm).
+But I am a fan of bread, so I decided to try [this yeast dough hamantascchen recipe from Jamie Geller](https://jamiegeller.com/recipes/yeast-dough-hamantaschen/), cut down to experimental size, with a side of [this filling from Sally Bernstein](https://sallybernstein.com/food/recipes/jewish/poppy-seed-hamantaschen.htm).
+It's definitely an *I-don't-actually-like-hamantaschen* base for more traditional fillings.
+Cheese would be an ideal filling, but that's getting perilously close to a cheese danish instead of a hamantaschen.

+As for the name, challah-taschen was apparently all the rage a few years back; they could also be savory and stuffed rather than sweet and filled.

-Makes 24 cookies.
+Makes 36 cookies.

 ## Ingredients